jacob-block/jacob-block.github.io/_pages/cv.md

 ======
 * Ph.D. in Electrical and Computer Engineering, UT Austin 2028 (expected)
 * M.S.E in Electrical and Computer Engineering, UT Austin 2025 (expected)
-* B.S.E in Electrical Engineering, University of Michigan 2023
+* B.S.E in Electrical Engineering, Minor in Mathematics, University of Michigan 2023

 Honors
 ======